 Wikipedia defines a constructed language, or conlang for short, as "a language whose phonology, grammar, and/or vocabulary have been consciously devised by an individual or group, instead of having evolved naturally."
 Some conlangs are devised for a culture in a work of fiction; others are intended as a worldwide second language.

-Articles about a language in Wikipedia are subjected to a less rigorous notability standard.
+Articles about a language in Wikipedia are subject to a less rigorous notability standard.
 Under English Wikipedia's general notability guideline, any language that "has received significant coverage in reliable sources that are independent of the subject" is eligible for an article based on the information in those sources.
 Thus Wikipedia has an article about tlhIngan Hol, the language of space-faring Klingons in the TV series Star Trek, even if not articles written in that language.
 By contrast, Wikipedia lacks articles about many conlangs reviewed in jan Misali's web video series Conlang Critic because three independent scholarly or mainstream sources have not covered the languages.